Skip to main content

 Tax rates are connected to these account codes within QuickBooks itself so will pull through on the invoice.

-If you work regularly with the same items and expenses, you can assign a specific account code within Master Settings to avoid you having to manually enter these each time.
+If you work regularly with the same items and expenses, you can assign a specific account code within Master Items and Master Expenses to avoid you having to manually enter these each time.

 Once you know how Invoicing in Streamtime works, you can create your invoices.